 Help us do more

-As the COVID‐19 pandemic continues to unfold here in Kenya, more and more patients will require oxygen.
-We have already installed an Oxygen Gas Manifold in the emergency departments at the County Referral Hospitals in Machakos, Kiambu and Kajiado counties and at the Alupe Sub-County Hospital COVID-19 isolation centre in Busia County and the Makindu Level 4 Hospital (Trauma Centre) in Makueni County.
+As the COVID‐19 pandemic continues to unfold here in Kenya, more and more patients are requiring oxygen.
+We have already installed an Oxygen Gas Manifold in the emergency departments at the county referral hospitals in Machakos, Kiambu (COVID-19 isolation centre) and Kajiado counties and at the Alupe Sub-County Hospital COVID-19 isolation centre in Busia County and the Makindu Level 4 Hospital (Trauma Centre) in Makueni County.
 These are the hardest hit counties at the moment and we continue to seek additional support to support more facilities.

 Each Oxygen Gas Manifold costs $ 5,200 and can be installed in 5 days.
 Your support will go a long way in ensuring emergency care centres across Kenya can handle multiple COVID‐19 patients and other emergency cases requiring oxygen simultaneously and potentially save more lives.